We play video games to get superpowers, be heroes, and to experience a world beyond our own. These Olympians live as real-life video game characters.

 Now, I know, Valkyrie isn’t from Sweden.
 Here’s my rationale: the original Valkyries of Norse mythology were, and with G-Loot being based in Sweden we couldn’t skip over this amazing woman and her literal ability to fly!

-The paul vault is the most dangerous sport at the Olympics.
+The pole vault is the most dangerous sport at the Olympics.
 It’s easy to see why: competitors are thrusting themselves into the sky with a big stick!
 Watching videos of these incredible individuals is amazing, you see them run, catapult over a huge pole, and achieve literal flight in the process.

 Bengtsson is Sweden’s Valkyrie.
 She may not have taken home a medal this time but with her record height being 4.8m (that’s three of me / three Scarlett Johanssons), and her height at the 2020 games being 4.5m (more than two Shaquille O'Neals) we are super proud of her!